Ardorax/runner_map/README.md

 ```

 ## How to make my map larger ?
 Before importing your map, you can add spaces at the end of the first line of the file.
-The length of the first line will define the length of your map by adding spaces, you increases the global length of your map.
+The length of the first line will define the length of your map, by adding spaces you increases the global length of your map.

 ## Am I allowed to use your app for my runner project ?
 Sure, it's made for everyone !
 That's just a tool to work faster and it's not considered as cheating.

 If you're really kind you can talk about this tool during your review without forgetting the credit ! ❤️